-- Achieve higher relevance: Will your methods help your content to rank higher?
-You can make your content more relevant by using methods such as newsjacking, or taking advantage of any major events that you can connect your content to.
+- Achieve higher relevance: How will your strategy help your content rank higher in search results?
+You can make your content more relevant by using methods like newsjacking, or taking advantage of any major events that you can connect your content to.
 Creating evergreen content is another way to remain relevant for long periods of time.

-- Fix any holes in your content: This means implementing user personas, choosing topics based on top keywords, or anything your content is missing.
+- Fix any holes in your preexisting content: This means refining your brand’s user personas, choosing topics based on relevant keywords, or anything your content is missing.
 If you can patch up any gaps with your new content strategy, then you’re on the right track.

 2. Convince higher-ups to increase the budget